slsa-framework/slsa/docs/spec/draft/source-requirements.md

 | Repository | A uniquely identifiable instance of a VCS hosted on an SCP.
 The repository controls access to the Source in the version control system.
 The objective of a repository is to reflect the intent of the organization that controls it.
 | Change | A set of modifications to the source, or the computed difference between two revisions.
 A change is proposed by a [publisher](#source-roles), and applied to a specific revision to create a new revision.
 Change metadata MUST include any information required to situate the change in relation to other changes (e.g. parent revision).
 | Change History | A record of the history of revisions that preceded a specific revision.
 | Branch | A named pointer to a revision.
-The pointer may be modified by authorized actors.
+Branches may be modified by authorized actors.

 ## Source Roles